Bangor Studio/Membership Department

 This week’s lineup

 Noise pollution is bad for humans.
 In addition to hearing loss, loud noises can also affect cardiovascular health, mental health, learning capabilities, sleep and more.
 It's not just major cities trying to grapple with noise pollution, the problem affects rural areas, too.
-We'll learn about the causes of noise pollution and how it affects our health.
-This program ties in with the film "The Quietest Year," which is about noise pollution in Vermont, and first airs on the Maine Public Film series May 1.
+Learn about the causes of noise pollution and how it affects our health.
+This program tied in with the film "The Quietest Year," which is about noise pollution in Vermont, and first aired on the Maine Public Film series May 1.
+(Original broadcast May 1, 2025)

 Subscribe to the podcast